carpentries-incubator/ml4bio-workshop/README.md

 Upon completion of the workshop, attendees will gain expertise in building simple predictive models and become more comfortable to collaborate with computational experts on more complicated data analysis tasks.

 ## Overview
-This repository contains the following subdirectories:
+This repository contains the following files and subdirectories:
-- `data`: example datasets to use with the ML4Bio classification software, including both real and toy (illustrative simulated) datasets
+- [`data`](data): example datasets to use with the ML4Bio classification software, including both real and toy (illustrative simulated) datasets
-- `docs`: documentation for the ML4Bio source code, primarily for developers
+- [`docs`](docs): documentation for the ML4Bio source code, primarily for developers
-- `figures`: figures for the guides
+- [`figures`](figures): figures for the guides
-- `guide`: tutorials about the ML4Bio software, machine learning concepts, and various classifiers
+- [`guide`](guide): tutorials about the ML4Bio software, machine learning concepts, and various classifiers
-- `src`: the ML4Bio software
+- [`src`](src): the ML4Bio software
+- [`illustration.ipynb`](illustration.ipynb): a Jupyter notebook the demonstrates the machine learned workshop in Python code
+- `workshop_slides.pptx`: slides for the machine learning for biology workshop

 ## Guideline